hashicorp/design-system/website/docs/getting-started/contribution/index.md

 ## Icon contributions

 Contributing is not required to get new icons added to the library, but HashiCorp employees are welcome and encouraged to contribute to icons.
-[File an icon request](https://docs.google.com/forms/d/e/1FAIpQLSc2wsaOaKHiVKPzk-FWlqwVdOjSmSuOU03XC5ZdJkHOcLDOEA/viewform) and if you'd like to design the icon yourself, start by reading through the  [contribution workflow](https://www.figma.com/file/MYiw4kiVpunIMMw0sBkE1t/%E2%9C%8F%EF%B8%8F-Flight-Development?node-id=566%3A1129&t=Bbflj3UUaWVyhamn-4) for creating a new icon.
+[File an icon request](https://docs.google.com/forms/d/e/1FAIpQLSc2wsaOaKHiVKPzk-FWlqwVdOjSmSuOU03XC5ZdJkHOcLDOEA/viewform) and if you’d like to design the icon yourself, start by reading through the  [contribution workflow](https://www.figma.com/file/MYiw4kiVpunIMMw0sBkE1t/%E2%9C%8F%EF%B8%8F-Flight-Development?node-id=566%3A1129&t=Bbflj3UUaWVyhamn-4) for creating a new icon.